 In 1989, Thomas launched an accessories company in the 200 year old family barn in East Haddam, Connecticut.
 We focused on becoming a leader in innovative material use for belt designs.
-Most of our products were leather belts made in the USA and Argentina sold to wholesale and retail fashion brands.
+Most of our products were leather belts sold to wholesale and retail fashion brands.
 In 1995, we first showcased the Thomas Bates brand at the Outdoor Retailer Show in Reno, Nevada.
 Our line incorporated materials used in the outdoor industry such as nylon webbing, climbing cord and marine yacht rope to create unique belt styles.

 2000 was a banner year for Thomas Bates.
 We developed a process for digital dye transfer on narrow fabrics and named this ‘first-of-its-kind’ process Visiontree®.
 We submitted a process patent application which received final approval in 2007.
 This process enables us to offer over 600 stock patterns on a wide variety of products, from belts and pet products to tote bags to key fobs.
 Taking all of our stock products and applying 600+ Visiontree® patterns, we believe we offer more patterned accessories products than any other manufacturer in the world.
 Visiontree® also affords the ability to offer our products with custom logos at a very low minimum and reasonable cost.